mayflower-tech/natuerlich/docs/object-interaction.md

 }

 ```
 Implementing more complex interactions, such as dragging, can be achieved with `setPointerCapture`.
 Just as in the web, `setPointerCapture` allows to capture events until a button is released, allowing the implementation of a custom drag behavior.
-For more information visit the [event catpure documentation of xinteraction](https://coconut-xr.github.io/xinteraction/#/event-capture.md). `setPointerCapture` can be used to impelement all kinds of interactions ranging from a 2D simple slider to a 3D stearing wheel.
+For more information, visit the [event capture documentation of xinteraction](https://coconut-xr.github.io/xinteraction/#/event-capture.md). `setPointerCapture` can be used to implement all kinds of interactions ranging from a 2D simple slider to a 3D steering wheel.

-In the following code, we use the `onPointerDown` listener to capture that state of the box when it is grabbed and then apply the position offset to the object inside the `onPointerMove` listener.
+In the following code, we use the `onPointerDown` listener to capture the state of the box when it is grabbed and then apply the position offset to the object inside the `onPointerMove` listener.

-The example also shows that the dragging interactions works with hands, controllers, as well as mouse and touch controls.
+The example also shows that the dragging interactions work with hands, controllers, mouse, and touch controls.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-drag-qc378s?file=/src/app.tsx)